FasterXML/jackson-module-kotlin/README.md

 # Caveats

-* The [JsonCreator] annotation is optional unless you have more than one constructor that is valid, or use a static factory method (which also must have `platformStatic` annotation)
+* The `JsonCreator` annotation is optional unless you have more than one constructor that is valid, or you want to use a static factory method (which also must have `platformStatic` annotation).
+In these cases, annotate only one method as `JsonCreator`.
 * Currently we use parameter name information in Kotlin that is compatible with Kotlin M8 through M11
 * Serializing a member or top-level Kotlin class that implements Iterator requires a workaround, see Issue #4 for easy workarounds.